-- a) At December 31, 2022 MVC has a long-term agreement for the supply of 100% of MVC's power requirements to December 31, 2032.
-The agreement established minimum stand-by charges based on peak hour power supply calculations, estimated to range from \$0.9 million to \$1.4 million per month. - b) The DET Agreement has a Closure Plan clause requiring MVC and DET to jointly assess the revision of the closure plan for Cauquenes and compare it to the current DET plan.
+- a) On December 31, 2023 MVC had a long-term agreement for the supply of 100% of MVC's power requirements to December 31, 2037.
+The agreement established minimum stand-by charges based on peak hour power supply calculations, estimated to range from \$0.8 million to \$1.3 million monthly. - b) The DET Agreement has a Closure Plan clause requiring MVC and DET to jointly assess the revision of the closure plan for Cauquenes and compare it to the current DET plan.
 In the case of any variation in the interests of DET due to MVC's activities in the Cauquenes deposit, the parties will jointly evaluate the form of implementation and financing of or compensation for such variation.
-Until the estimation of the new closure plan is available, and the parties agree on the terms of compensation resulting from the revised plan, it is Amerigo's view there is no obligation to record a provision because the amount, if any, is not possible to determine.
+Until the estimation of the new closure plan is available and the parties agree on the terms of compensation resulting from the revised plan, it is Amerigo's view there is no obligation to record a provision because the amount, if any, is not possible to determine.

-24) SUBSEQUENT EVENTS
+24) SUBSEQUENT EVENT

-- a) Subsequent to year end, the Company purchased 317,535 common shares under its NCIB. - b) Subsequent to year end, 100,000 options of the Company were exercised for gross proceeds of \$106,000 and 300,000 options were exercised on a cashless basis. - c) On February 21, 2023, Amerigo's Board of Directors declared a quarterly dividend of Cdn\$0.03 per share, payable on March 20, 2023 to shareholders of record as of March 6, 2023.
+a) On February 20, 2024, Amerigo's Board of Directors declared a quarterly dividend of Cdn\$0.03 per share, payable on March 20, 2024 to shareholders of record as of March 6, 2024.